Linuxadmn4718/Waybar-UPS/README.md

 To install:

-Make sure you have yad installed and apcupsd installed and configured to comunicate with your UPS
+Make sure you have yad installed and apcupsd installed and configured to communicate with your UPS

 Clone the repository / download the zip.